humhub/humhub/MIGRATE-DEV-BS5.md

 `static/css/select2Theme` folder has been removed, and the SCSS file moved and renamed to `static/scss/_select2.scss`

-## Themes
+### Themes

-See also the previous topic "Themes and Modules".

 Many styles have been refactored.
 Please review all your overwritten CSS selectors and values.

-### Build file
+#### Build file

 The `build.scss` file mustn't import parent theme files anymore, as it is automatically done by the new compiler.

 Take example with the `HumHub` community theme.

-### Compiler
+#### Compiler

 Grunt compiler has been removed.

-Instead, compile your theme online, using the new "(Re)build Theme CSS" button in Administration -> Settings -> Appearance.
+Instead, compile your theme with the web browser, using the new "(Re)build Theme CSS" button in Administration -> Settings -> Appearance.

-If you use the "Updater", you don't need anymore to recompile your theme CSS after updating HumHub core, as it will be done automatically.
+If you use the "Updater" module to update HumHub core, you don't need to recompile your custom theme CSS anymore, as it will be done automatically.

-But if you upgrade HumHub without this module, you will have to click on the "(Re)build Theme CSS" button after each HumHub core upgrade.
+But without this module, you will have to click on the "(Re)build Theme CSS" button after each HumHub core upgrade.

-### Overwritten view files
+#### Overwritten view files

 Most of the views have been refactored to use the new Bootstrap 5 HTML tags and classes.

 Please review all overwritten view files.
-See https://community.humhub.com/s/theming-appearance/wiki/134/Migration%3A+Identify+Template+Changes+ for more information.
+See [Migration: Identify Template Changes](https://community.humhub.com/content/perma?id=237199) wiki for more information.

 The most important change concerns the `protected/humhub/views/layouts/main.php` file, which has been refactored with bs5 flex logic (instead of floating right elements).